 A Gypsy and Traveller Accommodation Assessment (GTAA) covering Derbyshire, the Peak District National Park and East Staffordshire was jointly commissioned and subsequently published in June 2015.
 This study identified a need for South Derbyshire of 38 new pitches over the period 1 April 2014 - 31 March 2034, of which 14 pitches were to be delivered in the first five years.
 Beyond March 2019 the identified need for new pitches for each five-year period is seven, eight and nine respectively.
+An updated GTAA is due for publication in early 2024.

-During the 2021/22 monitoring year 1 permanent traveller pitch was granted planning consent.
+During the 2022/23 monitoring year 0 permanent traveller pitches were granted planning consent.